You have been redirected to your local version of the requested page

 Creating and testing the fatty acid training set with p-value

 Select the “Fatty Acids” OP that was created in the previous experiment, and proceed to collect ~20 spectra of each fatty acid sample.
 Once finished, connect the instrument to the MiraCal software and synchronize the data to the database.
 The next step is to create a training set for each sample.
 Select the Training Sets tab in the software, and proceed to create new training sets for each material by entering the sample name as the training set name and adding the ~20 spectra that were collected in the previous step.
 Once all 5 training sets have been created and saved, the next step is to create new OPs that correspond to each training set.
-All five OPs will have the same acquisition parameters: auto integration time selected, laser power 5, and average set to 1.
+All five OPs will have the same acquisition parameters: auto integration, laser power 5, and average set to 1.
 In the Evaluation tab of the OP, check the Verification box for each OP, and add the corresponding training set by pressing the “Training Set” button.

 Once this is finished, save each OP and synchronize the software database to add the OPs to the system.
 Now measure a spectrum of each sample against each OP.
 The Pass/Fail results are recorded in Table 2.